hkimkim/data-crawling/daum/README.md

 # Daum News Scraper

-Daum News Scraper is a web crawler that scrapes user comments from [Daum news](https://media.daum.net/).
+Daum News Scraper is a web scraper that scrapes user comments from [Daum news](https://media.daum.net/).

 Daum News Scraper is useful to those trying to scrape user comments from Daum News.
-It crawls API of the daum news article, which returns a json file, and is then parsed using python `json` module.
+It scrapes API of the daum news article, which returns a json file, and is then parsed using python `json` module.

 ## Requirements
 * Python 3.6 +